suketk/suketk.com/_posts/2023-08-30-july-august-2023-reflection.md

 ### Effectiveness

-These were my effectiveness goals:
+These were my effectiveness goals for the month:

 * Eliminate unproductive distractions, especially during work hours.
 * No naps.
 Do a standing work session after lunch and have tea.